 She is a member of the Collage Artists of America, National Collage Society and Women Painters West.

-Her work is still being exhibited in several galleries in L.A., but in 2010 she and her husband moved to the historic river city of Louisville, Kentucky, to enjoy the slower pace and rich heritage of a smaller city with one of America’s most vibrant art scenes.
+In 2010 she and her husband moved to the historic river city of Louisville, Kentucky, to enjoy the slower pace and rich heritage of a smaller city with one of America’s most vibrant art scenes.
 Teri continues to revel in daily discoveries about art and her own sensibilities, and fearlessly explores the infinite possibilities of various media and genres.